 You see it all the time, little kids lugging around huge backpacks.
-Not only are they cumbersome and hard to manage, they could be doing serious damage to your child’s body!
-Dr. Kathleen Nazar Corbett of Corbett Family Chiropractic has the ins and outs of choosing properly fitting backpack for your back-to-schooler.
+Not only are they cumbersome and hard to manage, but they could also be doing serious damage to your child’s body!
+Dr. Kathleen Nazar Corbett of Corbett Family Chiropractic has the ins and outs on how to pick a properly fitting backpack for your back-to-schooler.

 PACK IT LIGHT.
 WEAR IT RIGHT.

 With school just around the corner, here are a few tips to help you select the right backpack for your child.